-Easy recipe for langostino ceviche made with langostinos (or shimp or lobster), lime juice, red onions, cilantro, hot peppers, garlic, and olive oil.
+This easy recipe for langostino ceviche is made with langostinos (or shimp or lobster), lime juice, red onions, cilantro, hot peppers, garlic, and olive oil.
 Langostinos, also known as squat lobster, are a type of shellfish that are related to hermit crabs.
 In the US, you can find langostino tails (frozen) at Trader Joe’s and Costco.
-In terms of taste, they are slightly sweeter than shrimp, you could say that langostinos as not quite lobsters, but a definite upgrade from shrimp.
-I actually prefer shrimp to lobster; shrimp is more versatile and can be used in many different dishes.
-I do like lobster, but find it overpowering, I can only eat small quantities and prefer it in a recipe that mixes it with other ingredients: risotto, mashed potatoes, salads, and soups.
-Langostino is a great shellfish if you want a change from shrimp, or want to take a classic shrimp dish to the next level.
-Langostinos are also more expensive than shrimp and maybe it’s because they’re becoming more popular, but prices seem to have increased in the last few years – which is why I only make this langostino ceviche for special occasions.
+In terms of taste, they are slightly sweeter than shrimp, you could say that these langostinos as not quite lobsters, but are more delicate than shrimp and have a more similar texture to lobster.

 Easy recipe for langostino ceviche made with langostinos or shrimp, lime juice, red onions, cilantro, hot peppers, garlic, and olive oil.